Behat/docs/user_guide/feature_contexts.rst

-    In other words, if your Suite uses at least two different Contexts, and those context classes ``use`` the same Trait, this will result in a duplicate step definition and behat will complain by throwing a ``Redundant`` exception.
+    In other words, if your Suite uses at least two different Contexts, and those context classes ``use`` the same Trait, this will result in a duplicate step definition and Behat will complain by throwing a ``Redundant`` exception.